-Dividers: These pans are similar to those with a removable grid, but the dividers are part of the pan, like muffin pans only square instead of round.
-These are designed so that it’s easy to dislodge the individual brownies.
+Dividers: These pans are similar to those with a removable grid, but the dividers are part of the pan.
+They're similar to muffin pans only square instead of round.
+These are designed so that it’s easy to dislodge individual brownies.
 And like muffin pans, you have to go over several nooks and crannies to thoroughly clean these brownie pans.

 Most brownie baking pans are square or rectangular.
 Most are 2 inches deep, although some are 3 inches deep.

 8 x 8 inches: This is the most common size for square brownie baking pans.

 8 x 12 inches: These are the smallest rectangular pans.

 9 x 14 inches: There are larger rectangular pans available, too.

 11 x 16 inches: Note that larger pans might not fit in all ovens, particularly toaster ovens.

 The average brownie baking pan can handle temperatures between 350°F and 500°F. Only some pans are safe for use in a broiler, so definitely check the packaging if you intended to use the pan that way for other baking.

 Some pans are freezer-safe, and can handle temperatures as low as 0°F. Pans that aren’t designed for freezer use are generally fine to be refrigerated.

 Quality brownie baking pans incorporate elements of food safety engineering into their design.
 Be on the lookout for ones that are nontoxic, lead-free, and chip-free, especially for porcelain and aluminum pans.
 When it comes to silicone, opt for BPA-free pans.